 Pack up your trash and leave nothing behind except your footprints!

-Last but not least I want to share an example of my own personal experience with hiking from the last month.
-This year I spent 5 months in Florida where there are absolutely no mountains.
+Last but not least I want to share an example of my own personal experience with hiking from the last year.
+Last year I spent 5 months in Florida where there are absolutely no mountains.
 I was still able to explore some easy trails and remained active all the time by regularly working out and going for runs.
 I then came back to Bulgaria and had to be quarantined for 14 days.
 As I was not allowed to go out at all, I worked out every single day at home.
 On my first day of freedom after two weeks, I was so eager to go to Vitosha Mountains, which surrounds Sofia, the capital city of Bulgaria.
 So, I did!
 Despite the fact that I tried remaining active, my legs quickly got tired and I was out of breath after the steep parts of the trail.
 Before leaving, I had given myself a goal and a place that I was trying to reach that day.
 Unfortunately, I realized that my body is not ready for such a long hike.
 Thinking not only about the way up, but also the way down, I made the decision to stop and go back much earlier than originally planned.
 That was a very important moment, as I considered my own abilities and current physical stamina.

 I was not embarrassed by the fact that I was not able to achieve my goal, just the opposite – I was happy I realized what is enough without pushing myself to the point where I might have not been able to go back.
 I did just a short hike that day, where I was able to enjoy nature and the fresh air.
 Waking up on the next day, I felt great without any muscle pain and guess what – I was able to go for another easy trail.
 After approximately a month of regular hiking in the mountains and continuously increasing the length and difficulty of the trails, I am now back to my previous hiking level.
 Hiking sometimes requires you to push yourself out of your comfort zone.
 It is important, however, to know where the line is.
 Know your own abilities and do not be afraid to stop before reaching the peak.
 It doesn’t mean that you are weak, it means that you are a good hiker!